-3.16 There are opportunities for us to work with landowners to provide devices such as 'green walls' or other greening opportunities.
-An example of this is the SSE sites along The Causeway/Smugglers Way where the existing security fencing creates a harsh and hostile environment for people walking and cycling along the Thames Path and it acts as an important 'Gateway' into this part of Wandsworth Town.
+3.18 There are opportunities for us to work with landowners to provide devices such as 'green walls' or other greening opportunities.
+An example of this is the SSE sites along The Causeway/Smugglers Way where the existing security fencing creates a harsh and hostile environment for people walking and cycling along the Thames Path, and it acts as an important 'Gateway' into this part of Wandsworth Town.
 There is also an area of green space which is currently not actively managed but could be enhanced including with seating.
 The fencing across the concrete bridge over Bell Lane Creek could be moved further back to provide the opportunity to use the concrete 'bridge' as informal seating.
 In doing so we will need to respect the site operators need to maintain the security of these sites.

-Open Space
+Open Space and Biodiversity

-3.17 New development schemes will be required to make provision for public open space as part of their design.
+3.19 New development schemes will be required to make provision for public open space as part of their design.
 However, there is limited opportunity for people to currently be able to sit and 'dwell'.
-Recognising that it will take time for those schemes to come to fruition we have identified an area of open space located on the east side of The Causeway opposite the Gasholder site which could be enhanced including through the provision of seating to act as a 'quiet space' for both residents and the local workforce in the area.
-We will also look to make the open space in front of Wandsworth Town Hall along its frontage with the High Street more publically accessible for people to be able to use as a further place to sit and dwell.
+Recognising that it will take time for those schemes to come to fruition we have identified opportunities to enhance existing open space at The Causeway opposite the Gasholder site.
+Enhancements could include, for example, the provision of seating to act as a 'quiet space' for both residents and the local workforce in the area.
+We will also look to make the open space in front of Wandsworth Town Hall along its frontage with the High Street more publicly accessible for people to be able to use as a further place to sit and dwell.
+As these are sites within the Council's ownership, we will look to bring these forward as soon as is practicable.
+We will also look to identify other opportunities that may exist across the area.